 There is widespread confusion about the functions of scalable websites and web applications.
 While strongly associated, they serve different roles.

-However, both developing websites and web apps demand scalability, yet their functionalities use different architectures and approaches to accomplish it.
+However, both developing websites and web apps demand scalability, yet their functionalities use different architectures and approaches to accomplish it, which is why partnering with a website development company becomes essential.

 The website is your digital hi-hello, while the web app is the following conversation.